digitalocean/navigators-guide/intro/chapter3.md

 ![fresh account](./ch3img/init-login.jpg)

-If this is a new account, I recommend you set up an SSH key on your local machine and set place it on your new DigitalOcean account.
-If it's not new and you haven't already added your SSH key, I recommend doing it now, however, it's not a strict requirement.
-Here's some information on getting your SSH key set up: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets
+If this is a new account, or you just haven't set up your SSH key on your DigitalOcean account, I recommend you set it up using the instructions in the following tutorial then continue on with this guide: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets

-If you'd like, you can also just pass in your SSH key through a user-data script

 Go ahead and select **Create Droplet**.
-On the next page you'll see the following Droplet options
+On the next page you'll see quite a few configuration options for your Droplet which include:

 * Operating system distribution and version
 * Droplet size
 * Data center